maxsitt/insect-detect-docs/docs/software/pisetup.md

         if you chose public-key authentication).

-        After these steps, the Pi SSH Terminal at the bottom will open and you can start with setting up your Pi!
+        After these steps, the Pi SSH Terminal at the bottom will open and you can start with setting up your RPi.
 In the explorer view on the left, press **Open Folder** and open the home folder `/home/pi/`.
 You can now view and edit files (e.g. [Python scripts](programming.md){target=_blank} and images) directly in VS Code and drag & drop any files or folders (e.g. `insect-detect`) from your PC to the RPi Zero.

-        If the Pi SSH Terminal will not automatically open after you established the SSH connection, go to **Terminal** in the menu bar at the top and open a **New Terminal**.
+        If the Pi SSH Terminal will not automatically open after you established the SSH connection, go to `Terminal` in the menu bar at the top and open a `New Terminal`.

         ![VS Code Raspberry Pi connected](assets/images/vscode_raspberry_connected.png){ width="600" }

-        When you are asked to trust the authors of the files in this folder press **Yes** and make sure to check the option **Trust the authors of all files in the parent folder 'home'**.
+        When you are asked to trust the authors of the files in this folder press `Yes` and make sure to check the option `Trust the authors of all files in the parent folder 'home'`.

         ![VS Code Raspberry Pi trust authors](assets/images/vscode_trust_authors.png){ width="600" }

     === "Remote X11 extension"

-        Open the VS Code Extensions and install the Remote X11 extension that we already installed on our local machine in [Local Setup](localsetup.md){target=_blank}
+        Open the VS Code Extensions and install the Remote X11 extension that you already installed to your computer in [Local Setup](localsetup.md){target=_blank}
         to the Raspberry Pi by selecting `Install in SSH:`.

         ![VS Code Remote X11 install SSH](assets/images/vscode_remotex11_ssh_install.png){ width="700" }